Cookies on this website

 Interviewers assessed each candidate against our explicit list of selection criteria.
 To find out more, read our selection criteria.
 The composition of interview panels was arranged such that every candidate was interviewed by at least one practising clinician.
 To get a sense of what interviews are like, watch our demonstration interview with one of our current students and two college tutors, recorded for the 2020 Virtual Open Days, on YouTube.

 Following interviews, colleges ranked all the candidates they had seen, on the basis of all information available to them at that time.
-After disclosure of the candidate rank from the second college, BMAT score and BMAT essays, colleges reviewed their ranking and submitted a final version.
-On the basis of this final ranking, candidates were provisionally assigned offers at a particular college, with the college the applicant had chosen (or had been allocated to) having first refusal.
+After disclosure of the candidate rank from the second college and UCAT score (including the situational judgement test band), colleges reviewed their ranking and submitted a final version.
+On the basis of this final ranking, candidates were provisionally assigned offers at a particular college, taking into account the preferences of the college the applicant had chosen (or had been allocated to).
+As part of this process, the Medical Sciences Office also consulted with colleges to ensure that, where possible, those candidates who had performed strongly overall could be placed.
 Admissions decisions were confirmed by correspondence between colleges and the Medical Sciences Office.

-Colleges made 150 quota offers, 1 deferred offer and 11 open offers (which means the applicant is guaranteed a place at Oxford to study Medicine, but will not be assigned to a college until after A-level results are known).
+Colleges made 157 quota offers, 2 deferred offers and 14 open offers (which means the applicant is guaranteed a place at Oxford to study Medicine, but will not be assigned to a college until after A-level results are known).

-• For those with an offer of a place, the mean adjusted BMAT score was 68.3%.
+• For those with an offer of a place, the mean overall score for UCAT was 3130.6.

-The following chart shows adjusted BMAT scores for the 2022 cohort.
+The following chart shows distribution of UCAT scores for the 2024 cohort.
+The test was scored out of 3600.

 Read the text equivalent to this chart.

-The mean BMAT score was 53.3%, which rose to 65.7% for those shortlisted and 68.3% for applicants receiving offers.
+The mean overall UCAT score for all applicants was 2888.1 which rose to 3092.8 for those shortlisted and 3130.6 for applicants receiving offers.

 Read the text equivalent to these charts.

-For the 2020 applicant cohort, the mean number of A* at GCSE for all applicants was 8.2; this rose to 10.2 for those shortlisted and 10.2 also for applicants receiving offers.
+The mean number of A*/9/8s at GCSE for all applicants was 9.0; this rose to 10.1 for those shortlisted and 10.3 for applicants receiving offers.

-For the 2020 applicant cohort, the mean proportion of A* at GCSE was 0.80; this rose to 0.96 for those shortlisted and was 0.96 also for applicants receiving offers.
+The mean proportion of A*/9/8s at GCSE was 0.88; this rose to 0.96 for those shortlisted and was 0.97 for applicants receiving offers.

 All A-level applicants must take Chemistry.
 The table below summarises the distribution of other subject choices amongst applicants this year taking A-levels.